danschlz/danschulz.github.io/books.md

 - Heilbroner, _The Worldly Philosophers_
 - Warsh, _Knowlege and the Wealth of Nations_
 - Haskel and Westlake, _Capitalism without Capital_
+- Helland and Tabarrok, _Why Are The Prices So Damn High?_
 - Cowen
 	- _In Praise of Commercial Culture_
 	- _The Great Stagnation_